 Here, we expand on this algorithm to include information on lamination quality as an indicator of the likelihood of over- and under-counting.
-Although varve quality indices have been used in past research as a qualitative aide to interpretation (Bonk et al., 2015; Dräger et al., 2017; Żarczyński et al., 2018), here we integrate this information quantitatively.
-Each lamination was assigned one of six different codes (Appendix A Fig. A2) with a corresponding distribution of over and under-counting prior probability estimate (Sect.
+Although varve quality indices have been used in past research as a qualitative aid to interpretation (Bonk et al., 2015; Dräger et al., 2017; Żarczyński et al., 2018), here we integrate this information quantitatively.
+Each lamination was assigned one of six different codes (Appendix Fig. A2) with a corresponding distribution of over- and under-counting prior probability estimate (Sect.
 3.5).
 Codes 1, 2, and 3 are assigned by the clarity of the lamination's appearance, with a code value of 1 being of higher clarity than a code value of 3.
-A code of 4 was used when it was difficult to distinguish whether two couplets represented one year with sub laminae, or two separate years.
-In this case, they were delineated as two laminations, and denoted with a code of 4, which were assigned a 50% probability of over-counting.
+A code of 4 was used when it was difficult to distinguish whether two couplets represented 1 year with sub-laminae or 2 separate years.
+In this case, they were delineated as two laminations and denoted with a code of 4, which were assigned a 50 % probability of over-counting.

-Distinctly laminated sediments interspersed with indistinctly laminated sections comprised zones up to 2 cm thick with weak to absent laminations (Appendix A Fig. A2).
-These indistinct sections were relatively common, comprising 8.7-19.6 % of the total sediment thickness across observers.
+Distinctly laminated sediments interspersed with indistinctly laminated sections comprised zones up to 2 cm thick with weak to absent laminations (Appendix Fig. A2).
+These indistinct sections were relatively common, comprising 8.7 %-19.6 % of the total sediment thickness across observers.
 For these sections, a code of 5 was assigned.
-In addition, sections with sediment missing from what could be deemed as technical reasons (e.g., between two adjacent thin sections without overlap or in gaps created by breakage during the embedding process) were assigned a code of 6.
-Previous studies have addressed the issue of indistinct sections or missing laminae by either interpolating sedimentation rates from nearby varved segments (e.g., Hughen et al., 2004), or using the probability distribution of the varves' seasonal layers to derive sedimentation rates (Schlolaut et al., 2012).
-These approaches did not work for us, because our Bayesian modelling approach requires an estimate of varve thicknesses for each year rather than an estimate of mean sedimentation rate or missing time.
+In addition, sections with sediment missing from what could be deemed technical reasons (e.g., between two adjacent thin sections without overlap or in gaps created by breakage during the embedding process) were assigned a code of 6.
+Previous studies have addressed the issue of indistinct sections or missing laminae by either interpolating sedimentation rates from nearby varved segments (e.g., Hughen et al., 2004) or using the probability distribution of the varves' seasonal layers to derive sedimentation rates (Schlolaut et al., 2012).
+These approaches did not work for us because our Bayesian modeling approach requires an estimate of varve thicknesses for each year rather than an estimate of mean sedimentation rate or missing time.
 Therefore, to simulate varves in indistinct (or missing) intervals, we developed an emulator that randomly chooses a distinctly laminated section of the core and with a length of that section matches the thickness of the interval as nearly as possible.
-Because laminations at Columbine Lake are very thin (typically < 0.5 mm) relative to the thickness of the indistinct intervals (typically ~ 4 mm), this procedure sedimentation processes in these intervals is consistent with the well laminated sections and other laminated intervals can serve as surrogates for indistinct sections.
-We argue that this assumption is valid for Columbine Lake, as the distribution of the lamination thickness is similar in both cores throughout the sections with distinct laminations (Appendix A Fig. A3).
+Because laminations at Columbine Lake are very thin (typically <0.5 mm) relative to the thickness of the indistinct intervals (typically \sim 4 mm), this procedure alone matches the cumulative depth closely.
+Subsequently, a minute thickness adjustment is applied across the sequence to ensure a perfect match in total thickness and conservation of the depth of the core.
+This approach assumes that the sedimentation processes in these intervals are consistent with the well-laminated sections and other laminated intervals can serve as surrogates for indistinct sections.
+We argue that this assumption is valid for Columbine Lake, as the distribution of the lamination thickness is similar in both cores throughout the sections with distinct laminations (Appendix Fig. A3).
+Furthermore, there is no evidence for systematic changes in the mode of deposition in these sections, as the indistinct sections occur throughout both cores, but not always in the same intervals, and the sedimentary features were mostly the same above and below the indistinct sections, suggesting that the indistinct laminations are due to changes in preservation, not the sedimentation process.